gavieeen/precision-time-server/README.md

 # Relevance

-Our findings will contribute to building more affordable infrastructure for precise time distribution in fields like telecom, finance, and IoT.
-By using open tools like gpsd and chrony, we hope to create a deployable blueprint for others seeking microsecond accuracy on a budget.
+Our findings will contribute to building more affordable and efficient infrastructure for precise time distribution in fields like telecom, finance, and IoT.
+By using open tools like gpsd and chrony for utilizing gps data, and grafana for dashboarding we hope to create a deployable blueprint for others seeking microsecond accuracy on a budget.

 # Demo Video